05 July 2025

 Work Environment

-At the Aviation Institute of Maintenance (AIM), instructors work in a modern, supportive environment dedicated to top-notch aviation education.
-Campuses feature state-of-the-art facilities and offer a professional yet engaging setting for both staff and students.
-The team thrives on collaboration and innovation, valuing teamwork, continuous learning, and a strong sense of community.
-Instructors have the opportunity to make a real impact on students' success while enjoying the dynamic lifestyle the city offers.
+At the Aviation Institute of Maintenance (AIM), the work environment is modern, supportive, and fully dedicated to providing top-tier aviation education.
+Campuses feature state-of-the-art facilities, offering a professional yet engaging setting for both staff and students.
+The team at AIM thrives on collaboration and innovation, valuing teamwork, continuous learning, and a strong sense of community.
+Instructors have the opportunity to make a significant impact on student success while working in a dynamic educational setting.

 Compensation and Benefits

-AIM offers a competitive compensation package.
-The compensation for this position ranges from $36 - $41 per hour + $2,500 sign-on bonus, based on experience, qualifications, and other relevant factors.
-In addition to a competitive base salary, AIM offers a comprehensive benefits package, including:
+The compensation for this position ranges from $36 to $41 per hour, based on factors such as experience, qualifications, and other relevant criteria.
+A $2,500 sign-on bonus is also offered.
+In addition to a competitive hourly rate, AIM provides a comprehensive benefits package, including:

-AIM is committed to providing a rewarding compensation package that supports both professional growth and personal well-being.
+AIM is committed to offering a rewarding compensation and benefits package that supports both professional advancement and personal well-being.

 AIM is a proud equal-opportunity employer.
 The institution celebrates diversity and is committed to creating an inclusive environment for all employees.
-AIM does not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, disability status, or any other characteristic protected by applicable law.
-AIM believes that a diverse workforce contributes to the success of the company and is dedicated to fostering a culture of respect, equity, and inclusion.
+Discrimination is not tolerated on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, disability status, or any other characteristic protected by applicable law.
+AIM believes that a diverse workforce significantly contributes to the success of the company and is dedicated to fostering a culture of respect, equity, and inclusion.

 Apply